A Five-Part Development Series for Nonprofit Leaders

 Velvet LandinghamSenior Leadership Development Consultant/Executive Coach - Ratliff & Taylor

 Participants will be part of a cohort of other nonprofit professionals, attending a series of five sessions that incorporates a confidential individual emotional intelligence assessment, and a team assessment based upon the ‘Five Functions of a Team’ Model.
-At the end of the series, each participant will have the option to be paired with an executive coach.

 Leadership Communication and Conversations